 It was a big one.
 But was it really a callus?

 I went to the internet and found a site with a great diagnostic information to find out if he had a callus or wart on his foot.

 To tell know if you have a wart or callus, you will need to press down on the thing (whatever it is) and find out when you have pain.

 - If it hurts pushing straight down on it–it's a callus.

 - If it hurts putting pressure on the sides (by squeezing it)–it's a wart.

-We’d tried using oregano oil before on a wart on my husband’s finger.
+A long time ago, we had tried using oregano oil before on a wart on my husband's finger.

 One day we were on a road trip.
 I put the oregano oil on it and within 3 hours it went from being a raised wart to being level with the rest of his skin.